kshedden/cscar_terminal/utilities.md

 Gzip compressed files should have names ending in *.gz*.
-Many tools such as emacs and less can read compressed files without decompressing on-disk.
+Many tools such as emacs and less can read compressed files without decompressing on-disk, i.e. if you run `less file.gz` you will see the decompressed contents of the file.
 Some tools such as grep provide an alternate version (`zgrep`) for handling compressed inputs.
 Many programming languages can also read compressed files directly without on-disk decompression.
 In general, once you compress a file using gzip you should not have to decompress it ever again.

 If a command line tool does not support gzip files directly, you can use a pipe to decompress the file on-the-fly.
 For example, if you